vijithassar/lit-web/README.md

 </html>
 ```

 The JavaScript code blocks from your Markdown document will execute.
+The Markdown portions will be commented out so that debugging tools point to the correct line number with documentation intact.

 ~~~markdown
 # this is a markdown file!